Skip to content

 Filters

 Filters are middleware for job execution.
-They wrap the job handler and run before and after each execution, letting you add cross-cutting behavior like logging, metrics, authorization, or error handling.
+They wrap each handler invocation, so they’re a good place for cross-cutting behavior: logging, metrics, authorization, error reporting.

 Implement IJobFilter.
-Call next(context) to continue the pipeline, or skip it to short-circuit execution.
+Call next(context) to continue down the pipeline, or skip it to short-circuit.

 {